dev-dpoudel/apbs-gateway-wiki/docs/appServices.md

 # App Services
 The App Services section enlists all available services.
-Services previously assigned will be displayed as assigned, while services previously unassigned will be displayed as unassigned.
+Services previously assigned will be displayed as **assigned**, while services previously unassigned will be displayed as **unassigned**.

 ![app services](images/app_services.png)